-5 A goal-oriented algorithm for local disunification
+5. A goal-oriented algorithm for local disunification

-In this section, we present an algorithm for local disunification that is based on transformation rules.
-Basically, to solve the subsumptions, this algorithm uses the rules of the goal-oriented algorithm for unification in \mathcal{EL} [1, 13], which produces only local unifiers.
-Since any local solution of the disunification problem is a local unifier of the subsumptions in the problem, one might think that it is then sufficient to check whether any of the produced unifiers also solves the dissubsumptions.
+In this section, we present a sound and complete algorithm that provides a more goal-directed way to solve local disunification problems than blindly guessing an assignment as described in Section 4.
+The approach is based on transformation rules that are applied to subsumptions and dissubsumptions in order to derive a local solution.
+To solve the subsumptions, we reuse the rules of the goal-oriented algorithm for unification in \mathcal{EL} [1, 14], which produces only local unifiers.
+Since any local solution of the disunification problem is in particular a local unifier of the subsumptions in the problem, one might think that it is then sufficient to check whether any of the produced unifiers also solves the dissubsumptions.
 This would not be complete, however, since the goal-oriented algorithm for unification does not produce all local unifiers.
 For this reason, we have additional rules for solving the dissubsumptions.
 Both rule sets contain (deterministic) eager rules that are applied with the highest priority, and nondeterministic rules that are only applied if no eager rule is applicable.
 The goal of the eager rules is to enable the algorithm to detect obvious contradictions as early as possible in order to reduce the number of nondeterministic choices it has to make.